ual-cci/Digital-Production/README.md

 ----

 ### Week 3
-Time-Based Work --- Sequential Images
-Creating GIFs and Loops in Adobe Photoshop
+Time-Based Work --- Sequential Images and Animation Creating GIFs and Videps in Adobe Photoshop and After Effects

 **Task 3:**
-Create a series of gifs.
-They can be related or individual discrete pieces.
+Create a series of gifs using the assets you created from Week 2.
+You may also create new objects to animate.

 - Upload your GIF files to your blog.
 - Upload your reflection and process from today's class to your blog.